 Bring me your questions about faith, life, God, the Bible… and I’ll help you find the answers.

-- Read more!
-Check out my other posts on Valentine’s Day and love.
+Read more!
+Check out my other Valentine’s Day posts:

 Yes, the Holy Spirit greeting us at the church door works faith in our heart through the Word to love ? one another as God loves us.
 Thank you, Lauren!
 God has blessed you with a very special talent of your writings always pointing to how much God loves us and what he has done for us.